How to move a mountain

 Wednesday, February 27, 2013, 7:00 – 9:00 pm

-Presentation, discussion, and artwork by Catherine Powell, Don Watson and Michael Swaine.
+With Catherine Powell, Don Watson and Michael Swaine.

 The second installment addressed the themes of confrontation, swarming, encircling, and infiltration.